Texas Intelligence Academy

 Please note that disclosure of such information does not automatically disqualify you from TIA; however, nondisclosure of this information is considered falsification of your application.

 - Letters of Recommendation: Include at least two short letters of recommendation.
 The letters should address your academic skills, analytic abilities, and leadership potential.
-At least one letter must be from a faculty member/professor at your UT institution who can speak to your academic work.
-Referees are also welcome to submit their signed letters directly to firstname.lastname@example.org by the deadline.
+At least one letter must be from a UT faculty member/professor who can speak to your academic work.
+Referees are welcome to submit their signed letters directly to firstname.lastname@example.org by the deadline.

 - Resume or Curriculum Vitae (1 page)